Yuesong2001/Pain-Study-System-Local/README.md

    - If you select any of the first three options, it will redirect to a **VAS question**.
    - If you select the last option, it will redirect to a **text question**.
 After the text question, the flow will proceed to a **BMI question**.

+## Suggestions for deployment
+（Updated on Jan 18, 2025）
+1. Create the mysql database
+2. update the database configuration in the **main_final.py**
+3. run everything

 Let me know if you have any questions or need further assistance.